olashlool/reading-notes/Unity-02/Unity-02.md

 - #### Scripting
 To control your Rigidbodies, you will primarily use scripts to add forces or torque.
-You do this by calling AddForce() and AddTorque() on the object’s Rigidbody.
-Remember that you shouldn’t be directly altering the object’s Transform when you are using physics.
+You do this by calling AddForce() and AddTorque() on the objectâ€™s Rigidbody.
+Remember that you shouldnâ€™t be directly altering the objectâ€™s Transform when you are using physics.

 - #### Colliders